wagnertimo/rmarketcrawlR/README.md

-# rmarketcrawlR <br/> – The R package for crawling data of the german energy reserve market -
+# rmarketcrawlR: crawling data of the german energy reserve market

 ## Goal